 Choose a template (there are 2 free options, you’ll need to upgrade to Pro for other options) and then follow the prompts to create your landing page.

-4 – Alternatives to Leadpages: Use your email service provider
+4 – Free Leadpages alternatives: Use your email service provider

 Did you know that many of the major email service providers allow you to create landing pages?